jeffreyhanson/genetic-surrogates/README.md

 Repository overview
 * article
 	+ files to create article
-* bin
+* parameters
-	+ external programs used to run analysis
+	+ TOML files containing parameters used to run analysis.
 * data
 	+ raw data used for article
 * R